Design Compensator Using Automated PID Tuning and Graphical Bode Design

-This example shows how to design a compensator for a Simulink® model using automated PID tuning.
+This example shows how to design a compensator for a Simulink® model using automated PID tuning in the Control System Designer app.
+It then shows how to fine tune the compensator design using the open-loop Bode editor.

 This example uses the